GSU Sports Arena: History

 Construction of the arena began in 1972 as class space for physical education classes and as a recreation center for students.
 Men's basketball began using it as its home court in 1973.

 On December 12, 2003, the main court was named the Charles "Lefty" Driesell Court after the former men's basketball coach.
 A ceremony was held during the halftime of an 88-57 victory over the University of South Alabama.

+During the 2002-03 season, a four-sided scoreboard was added hanging from the ceiling as well as a "jumbotron" style screen on the south wall.
 Renovations in 2004 replaced the playing floor of the main court as well as painting the walls.
-During the 2002-03 season, a four-sided scoreboard was added hanging from the ceiling as well as a "jumbotron" style screen on the south wall.
 More recently, a 225 Student-Athlete Learning Lab was opened on the first floor providing athlete advisement, study halls, tutorials, and computer labs.

 Prior to the 2013 men's and women's basketball seasons, the locker rooms were moved from the 2nd floor to the 3rd floor, taking up space previously used for large functions.
 Renovations included the additions of a players lounge and conference hall, as well as stylized graphics lining the hallways and locker rooms.

 A new center-hung videoboard was installed during the summer of 2015 following the Panthers' NCAA tournament run, along with a digital scorer's table board.

-In February 2018, The Signal reported plans of a 200000 sqfoot convocation center included in the Georgia state government's 2019 fiscal year budget.
-The new arena is planned to cost $80 million, with $60 million coming from state funding and the remainder from private funding.
-The new arena seats up to 8,000 spectators.
-In addition to being the new home of men's and women's basketball, the arena is also used for commencement ceremonies, concerts, and other large events.
-The basketball programs' administrative offices and practice facilities remain in the current Sports Arena.
-Planning of the new arena took 12 months while construction took an additional two years to complete.
+Replacement

-On May 10, 2019, Governor Brian Kemp approved $48 million in the state's 2019 budget for the new Georgia State convocation center.
+In February 2018, The Signal reported plans for a 200000 sqfoot convocation center with seating for up to 8,000 spectators, that would take over as the venue for men's and women's basketball, as well as being used for commencement ceremonies, concerts, and other large events.
+However, the basketball programs' administrative offices and practice facilities remain in the Sports Arena.

 On February 25, 2022, the Panthers played their last game in GSU Sports Arena beating Louisiana 65-58.
 The Georgia State Convocation Center opened in 2022.